peacheym/PeacheyWeb/README.md

 # PeacheyWeb
-Source code and automatic heroku deployment of my personal website.
+This repository contains the source code for my personal website which can be found at [mattpeachey.ca](https://mattpeachey.ca)!